RTXteam/RTX-KG2/README.md

     RTX/code/kg2/install-docker.sh

+(otherwise, the subsequent commands in this section assume that Docker is installed on whatever host OS you are running).
 Then run these commands in the `bash` shell:

     cd